-We run a limited extracurricular activities programme in Reception.
-Children are able to attend one extra curricular activity per week, clubs this year included:
+In 'normal' times, we run a limited extracurricular activities programme in Reception.
+Children are able to attend one extra curricular activity per week.

 Home learning

 Things to consider

 We are living in very challenging and uncertain times.
 There is always the possibility that the Netherlands will go into lockdown again and the school will be forced to close.
 In such times we will switch to our on-line home learning programme.
 To make the switch easier, you may want to consider having some resources to hand.
 Some suggested items are listed below.